 What is a heart attack?

-A heart attack, also called a myocardial infarction, occurs when blood flow to the heart muscle is blocked or greatly reduced.
+A heart attack, also called a myocardial infarction, occurs when blood flow to the heart muscle is blocked or significantly reduced.
 In most cases, this blockage results from a buildup of plaques (cholesterol, fats or other substances) in the coronary (heart) arteries.

 What are the signs of a heart attack?